anneliszt/simple-java-platformer-game/README.md

 This is a simple java platformer game which is titled "Who let the hamsters out?".

 Javadoc output is compressed into a .rar file named "Javadoc output.rar"

-\nExecutable .jar file is named "javaproject.jar"
+Executable .jar file is named "javaproject.jar"